Physiological Role

 Biological Significance

-A GGT level in the optimal range reflects a functional liver and a preserved balance between oxidative burden and antioxidant capacity.
+A GGT level in the optimal range corresponds to low enzyme activity at the time of sampling.
 This scenario is associated with a favorable metabolic profile in long-term follow-up studies.

 Elevated values constitute a metabolic warning signal.
-GGT is the most reactive hepatic marker to alcohol consumption.
-Its elevation can also reflect fatty liver, metabolic syndrome or cholestasis (slowed bile flow).
+Alcohol is its main factor of elevation.
+Its elevation can also accompany fat accumulation in the liver, a disrupted metabolic profile or slowed bile flow.
 Recent research shows that elevated GGT, even in isolation, is an independent predictor of cardiovascular risk.

 Very low values are generally reassuring and reflect low hepatic stress.
 Unlike ALT, a very low GGT level is not associated with specific risks in current literature.

 GGT reading gains full meaning when combined with ALT.
-An isolated GGT elevation points toward a biliary or toxic cause.
-A joint elevation of both markers suggests more global hepatocellular stress.
+A joint elevation of both markers suggests more global hepatocellular stress than an elevation of GGT alone.
 The trend of values over time is more informative than a single measurement.

 Influencing Factors

 Alcohol.
-GGT is the most sensitive biological marker to alcohol consumption.
+Alcohol is the main factor that raises GGT.
 Even regular moderate intake can elevate values.
-After cessation, GGT typically returns to baseline within two to five weeks.
+After cessation, GGT declines gradually, over several weeks.

 Medications.
 Antiepileptics (phenytoin, carbamazepine), certain antibiotics and non-steroidal anti-inflammatory drugs can induce GGT elevation.
-Oral contraceptives and hormone replacement therapies also influence levels.
+Oral contraceptives and hormone replacement raise levels by about 10% on average.

 Body composition.
 Obesity and visceral adiposity are factors of chronic GGT elevation.
-Metabolic syndrome is strongly correlated with elevated values, independently of alcohol consumption.
+A disrupted metabolic profile is strongly correlated with elevated values, independently of alcohol consumption.

 Diet.
 A caloric excess rich in saturated fats and refined sugars promotes fat accumulation in the liver and GGT elevation.
 Conversely, a diet rich in fruits, vegetables and coffee is associated with lower values in epidemiological studies.